saiutkarsh33/ai_chatbot/README.md

-# Offline Assessment for Nika.eco
+# Easy Chatbot using OPENAI's API

-Refer to my email for the relevant API keys
+Have to use your own API Keys.

 **Set Up a Virtual Environment**: